erikeldridge/intellijtipbot/README.md

 # Intellij tip bot

 The intellij tip bot tweets [intellij](http://www.jetbrains.com/idea/) usage tips.
+Follow

 This bot is not operated by JetBrains.